adomani/advents/descriptions_with_tests.md

 Both questions revolve around computing the number of integers on which a second-degree polynomial is positive.
-While the length of the real interval is simply the square root of the discriminant of the quadratic, the exact number of integer points inside is depends on the exact location of the interval.
+While the length of the real interval where the polynomial is positive is simply the square root of the discriminant of the quadratic, the number of integer points inside it depends on the exact location of the interval.
-It turns out that I could only solve part 1 by a brute-force enumeration, while for part 2 the discriminant approach worked well.
+I could only solve part 1 by brute-force enumeration, while for part 2 the discriminant approach worked well.

 The issue with part 1 is particularly frustrating, since the correct answer is at most 1 away from the